syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/headers.md

 **Using method**

-The Grid component provides several methods that allow you to change the column header text dynamically.
+The Grid control provides several methods that allow you to change the column header text dynamically.
 Here are some of the methods you can use:

  1.[getColumnByField](../../api/grid/#getcolumnbyfield): This method takes a field name as a parameter and returns the entire column object that corresponds to that field name, including properties such as headerText, width, and alignment.
 You can use this method to modify any aspect of the column.